gravity-platform/doc/source/_pages/api/event.md

     <div class="panel-body" markdown="1">
     Keep in mind that your worker ID *must* be unique within the Graviton instance your registering.
 So pick a worker ID that shall be unique, don't choose it to generic.
 Also note that a worker ID should be a simple word, not containing any spaces.
 Graviton will issue an error if you have invalid characters in your worker ID.
-See (the naming guide)[/guides/naming_guide/] if you need inspiration.
+See [the naming guide](/guides/naming_guide/) if you need inspiration.
     </div>
 </div>